Olspe/Spring-Social-Media-Blog-API/README.md

 **Step 2:** Download and install something like postman to make Http requests with.
 You can install postman from here https://www.postman.com .
 See the section where it says **Download the Desktop App for**.
 The lightweight version should be enough (no need to sign up for an account).
 For a tutorial on postman see here https://www.youtube.com/watch?v=wmz1sGZp814

 **Step 3:** Open up this project in your editor of choice, though I recommend using Intellij https://www.jetbrains.com/idea/.
-Go to src --> main --> java and run the Main.java file
+Go to src --> main --> java --> com --> example and run the SocialMediaApp.java file.

 ## EndPoints
 The following are the endpoints exposed in this project.
 Port 8080 is used.